Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 ## `zcf.getInstance()`
 - Returns: `{Instance}`

-The contract code returns its own current instance, so it can be sent elsewhere.
+The contract code can request its own current instance, so it can be sent elsewhere.

 ## `zcf.getBrandForIssuer(issuer)`
 - `issuer` `{Issuer}`